 - unusual physical features (dysmorphisms)

-CMA is not appropriate if a single gene condition (e.g. Duchenne muscular dystrophy) or an aneuploidy (e.g. Down syndrome, trisomy 18) is suspected.
-It is not appropriate for couples experiencing multiple miscarriages or infertility.
+Microarray is not appropriate if a single gene condition (e.g. Duchenne muscular dystrophy) or an aneuploidy (e.g. Down syndrome, trisomy 18) is suspected.

-Identifying the underlying etiology of an individual’s intellectual challenges and/or congenital anomalies is important for many reasons including counselling (e.g. family planning and prenatal testing, prognosis), providing access to appropriate resources, and alleviating psychological stress by ending the parental diagnostic odyssey.
+Identifying the underlying etiology of an individual’s intellectual challenges and/or congenital anomalies is important for many reasons, including counselling (e.g. family planning, prenatal testing, prognosis), identifying associated medical risks, providing access to appropriate resources, and ending the diagnostic odyssey.